Xilinx/PYNQ/docs/source/6_overlays.rst

 Arduino IOP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Arduino IOP is similar to the PMOD IOP with multiple interface and funcational units.
+The Arduino IOP is similar to the PMOD IOP with multiple interface and functional units.

 .. image:: ./images/arduino_iop.jpg